 The fun part!
 You, as the customer, always have the final decision about the car you buy – we have as much or as little input as you desire.
 We’ve had some customers come to us with cars already bought or found in Japan, and at the other end of the scale, other customers are quite happy to give us the details of the car they’re after and let us do all the work.
 The first and probably most important part of our role is to advise you on what is eligible and ineligible for import to Australia.
 There are many, many traps for the uninitiated, all of which can result in your new car never even making it to our shores – a pretty expensive mistake as you can probably imagine.

-Troy is based in Tokyo handling all inspections in the north of Japan, and we have another trusted friend and auction buyer handling the cars located in the south of the country.
+Troy is based in Tokyo handling all inspections in the north of Japan, and we have another trusted company handling the cars located in the south of the country.
 Unless specifically advised not to do so, we inspect all our vehicles ‘in the metal’ before buying.
 Having said this, we can and have sourced cars from a number of other export companies in Japan at the customer’s request.
 Depending on how specific you are, we may also look through dealer websites to see what is around if we’re having trouble sourcing the right car, but dealer mark-ups in Japan are no different to Australia, so you obviously have to pay accordingly.
 Ultimately, it’s far more important to take your time and get the right car rather than rushing into it.